Dr. Erin Bannink, DVM, Diplomate ACVIM (oncology), GDipl VCHM, CVA (IVAS)

 If you do not live in Michigan and are interested in a consultation, Dr. Bannink offers Integrative Oncology Telemedicine Consultations through your local veterinarian.
 Details here.

-Dr. Bannink is not able to offer remote consultations directly with Pet Parents but is happy to consult with your pet's veterinarian.
+Due to license laws, Dr. Bannink is not able to offer remote consultations directly with Pet Parents but is happy to consult with your pet's veterinarian.